jakethorn/ShadingLanguageX/docs/LanguageSpecification.md

 Swizzles can be made from any combination of valid characters, with a maximum number of 4 characters.
 However, a character cannot be used that goes beyond the length of original vector, for example, `a.xyz` is an invalid swizzle for a variable of type `vec2` because it does not have a z component.
-Finally, vector swizzles will always return a vector or `float` type variable, the specific type is dependant on the swizzle, for example
+Finally, vector swizzles will always return a vector or `float` type variable, the specific type is dependent on the swizzle, for example
 `a.xy` return a `vec2`, while `a.zyzy` returns a `vec4`.
 Appropriately, color swizzles only return color or `float` type variables.

 ### Example